Heroku Connect Database Tables

 Salesforce field is mapped to theaccountnumber

-database column.Creating a new mapping creates a new database table that Heroku Connect will automatically populate with data from Salesforce.
+database column.Creating a new mapping creates a new database table that Heroku Connect automatically populates with data from Salesforce.

-Editing an existing mapping will modify the existing database table using
+Editing an existing mapping modifies the existing database table using

 ALTER TABLE

 SQL commands.
-Heroku Connect will populate any newly mapped fields with data from Salesforce.
+Heroku Connect populates any newly mapped fields with data from Salesforce.

-You should avoid creating mapped tables yourself.
-Heroku Connect will not replace an existing table when creating a new mapping and therefore, if the table is not created correctly, you will experience errors when syncing data.
-If you are using an ORM framework to model your mappings you should ensure that the framework does not attempt to create the underlying tables in the database.
+Heroku Connect doesn’t replace an existing table when creating a new mapping.
+If the table isn’t created correctly, you experience errors when syncing data.
+Avoid creating mapped tables yourself.
+If you’re using an ORM framework, ensure that it doesn’t attempt to create the underlying tables in the database.

-In addition to the Salesforce fields you choose to map to database columns, Heroku Connect will automatically add the following system columns to the mapped tables:
+In addition to the Salesforce fields you choose to map to database columns, Heroku Connect automatically adds the following system columns to the mapped tables:

 Column name | Database Type | Indexed | Description |